Graduates

 #8 Lean into communities

 This is your superpower.
-Find the Discord, Slack group, or substack comments section where your tribe lives.
+Find the Discord, meetup, or substack comments section where your tribe lives.
 Contribute something.
 Just help someone.
 Communities are where jobs and introductions circulate.

 #9 Say yes to growth

 Do things that scare you, pick projects nobody else volunteered for.
-Join that vibe coding bootcamp.
+Join that AI bootcamp.
 Talk to people 10 years ahead of you.
-Optimize for your learning curve, not for the job you’re owed.
-Never be the smartest in the room.
+Optimize for your learning curve, not for vibes.
+Don’t be the smartest in the room.

 #10 Learn to handle rejection

 Stop chasing perfection.
-A no is never personal: companies are distracted, under-resourced, and often choosing between great candidates.
-Move on, say thank you, stay in touch, learn from the experience, and keep applying.
+A no is never personal: companies are distracted, under-resourced, and choosing between great candidates.
+Move on, say thank you, stay in touch, learn from it, and keep applying.